Marlon Kazadi

 Marlon S. Kazadi (born November 16, 2004) is a Canadian actor and music artist.
-He is known for the role of Mike Broadstreet in the film Zombie Town (2023), a zombie thriller based on author R. L. Stine's book of the same name.
-Before that, Kazadi's first lead role was in the independent film Chained in which he won "Best Young Actor" from the New York International Film Awards, and nominations for Best Actor for a Canadian Film at the Vancouver Film Critics Circle Awards, as well as Best Lead Performance, Male at the UBCP/ACTRA Awards.
+He is best known for the role of Mike Broadstreet in the film Zombie Town (2023), a zombie thriller based on a book of the same name by author R. L. Stine.
+Kazadi's first lead role was in the independent film Chained for which he won "Best Young Actor" from the New York International Film Awards, and nominations for Best Actor for a Canadian Film at the Vancouver Film Critics Circle Awards, as well as Best Lead Performance, Male at the UBCP/ACTRA Awards.

 Early life

-Marlon S. Kazadi moved to Vancouver, British Columbia, from the Democratic Republic of Congo, at the age of 7, along with his mother, Fatou Kazadi, who is also his personal career manager.
+Marlon S. Kazadi moved to Vancouver, British Columbia, from the Democratic Republic of Congo at the age of 7, along with his mother, personal career manager and executive coach, Fatima Kazadi.
 She later remarried to producer Kayvon Sarfehjooy.
 Kazadi attended French-speaking schools – École Anne Hébert and École des Pionniers, before continuing his education in English.

 Career

-Kazadi made his first acting debut at 9 years old, on the ABC series The Whispers.
+Kazadi made his acting debut at 9 years old, on the ABC series The Whispers.
 He decided to respond to an open call after his mother suggested that he may take a liking to acting, as she noticed his talent from him replaying movie characters that he watched as a child.

 He then took a three-year hiatus from acting to pursue a career as a professional soccer player, which was his first dream.
 One day during his soccer training, Kazadi had an epiphany and realized that acting was his true calling.
-In 2018 he made his return to acting; where he landed the supporting role of Omar in the film Child's Play, a remake of the original classic horror film featuring the infamous Chucky doll.
+In 2018, he landed the supporting role of Omar in the film Child's Play, a remake of the original classic horror film featuring the infamous Chucky doll.
 That same year, Kazadi was cast in two popular series: first as Young James (Jimmy) Olsen in Supergirl, and then in a recurring role as Malcolm in Riverdale.

-By the age of 15, Marlon landed his first lead role as Taylor in the feature film Chained (2020), a crime thriller by Titus Heckel, in which Kazadi won, and was nominated for multiple awards based on his performance.
+By the age of 15, Kazadi had landed his first lead role as Taylor in the feature film Chained (2020), a crime thriller by Titus Heckel.
+Kazadi was nominated for multiple awards based on his performance, and won Best Young Lead Actor in the New York International Film Awards.

-His work in Chained caught the eyes of various producers, which eventually landed him another lead role, this time as Mike Broadstreet in Zombie Town, a zombie thriller directed by Peter Lepeniotis, based on author R.L.
+His work in Chained caught the eyes of various producers, which eventually landed him the lead role of Mike Broadstreet in Zombie Town, based on author R.L.
 Stine's book of the same name.
-The film premiered in theatres in 2023.